eduardomelog/CarPricePrediction/README.md

 # Car Price Prediction Website

 Welcome to **Car Price Prediction Website**.
 This project is made to estimate the value of a car depending on its characteristics, emulates sites such as Kavak, CarFirst, Cazoo or other car sales companies.
+(Click on the image below to go to the app website.)

 [![CarPricePrediction](images/site_example.jpg)](https://carpricepredictionpy.streamlit.app)